-Dennis Kucinich, the pint-sized congressman from unfortunate Cleveland, Ohio, has caused a sensation by switching his vote on healthcare today to favor the President’s agenda.
-Being somewhat cynically-inclined, many Americans tend to feel that Denny was in the President’s pocket all along – that his opposition was never sincere to begin with.
+Dennis Kucinich, the pint-sized congressman from unfortunate Cleveland, Ohio, caused a sensation by switching his vote on healthcare today to favor the President’s agenda.
+Being somewhat cynical, many Americans feel Dennis was in the President’s pocket all along – that his opposition was never sincere to begin with.

 On a scale of liberal thought ranging from 1 to 10, Dennis hovers near 403.
-Why wouldn’t he support it?
 But more than likely, our little friend was just as avidly opposed to healthcare reform as he claimed to be.
 When he declared the reason he was withholding his support was because the bill wasn’t liberal enough, it was vintage Kucinich.
 As a long-time Dennis watcher, I could only shake my head fondly and indulgently, like June Cleaver, sighing at the Beaver’s antics.

-I guess most Democrats didn’t know about that story, because they seemed to think Denny’s opposition wasn’t an insurmountable obstacle.
-They kept in touch, but seemed certain he would come around.
-Pelosi, Steny, and other high-ranking Democrats alternately rained persuasion and abuse on him, but Denny stood firm for months, like a rock, or a tiny piece of gravel that had gotten lodged in the Democrats’ tire.
-Obama tried without success to persuade him to change his vote three times.
+I guess the Democrats didn’t know about that story, because they seemed to think Dennis’ opposition wasn’t insurmountable.
+They kept in touch, and seemed certain he would come around.
+Pelosi, Steny, and other high-ranking Democrats alternately rained persuasion and abuse on him, and Obama tried without success to persuade him to change his vote three times.
+But Dennis stood firm, like a tiny piece of gravel lodged in the Democrats’ tire.

 It was during this time, the guilt started.
-Speaking plainly, I haven’t been kind to Denny.
-Led astray by his physical features and senseless ramblings, I’ve failed to see his heart was in the right place.
+I haven’t always been kind to Dennis.
+Led astray by his senseless ramblings, I failed to see his heart was in the right place.
 I’d misjudged him.
-When he made remarks like, “I cannot be intimidated by those who are trying to force this insurance industry give away down our throats”, a real twinge of regret surfaced, like after you make a short bus joke.
-(It really isn’t funny.)
-It didn’t matter if his convictions were right, wrong, or insane, he stood by them and that is admirable.
-He supported a measure to audit the Federal Reserve, a measure which was clearly seen as a blow for the people against big government.
-On March 14th, Denny further shamed me by writing what appeared to be a very heartfelt op-ed this past Sunday, condemning the reform bill, saying that it was a giveaway to the insurance industry. http://www.cleveland.com/opinion/index.ssf/2010/03/latest_health_care_reform_bill.html
+When he made remarks like, “I cannot be intimidated by those who are trying to force this insurance industry give away down our throats”, a real twinge of regret surfaced.
+It didn’t matter if most of his convictions were insane, he stood by them and that is admirable.
+He further shamed me by supporting a measure to audit the Federal Reserve, clearly a blow for the people.
+Finally, he wrote a heartfelt op-ed to the Cleveland Plain Dealer, condemning the reform bill as a giveaway to the insurance industry.